Kyoto Protocol

 A second commitment period was agreed to in 2012 to extend the agreement to 2020, known as the Doha Amendment to the Kyoto Protocol, in which 37 countries had binding targets: Australia, the European Union (and its then 28 member states, now 27), Belarus, Iceland, Kazakhstan, Liechtenstein, Norway, Switzerland, and Ukraine.
 Belarus, Kazakhstan, and Ukraine stated that they may withdraw from the Kyoto Protocol or not put into legal force the Amendment with second round targets.
 Japan, New Zealand, and Russia had participated in Kyoto's first-round but did not take on new targets in the second commitment period.
 Other developed countries without second-round targets were Canada (which withdrew from the Kyoto Protocol in 2012) and the United States (which did not ratify).
-Canada's decision to withdraw was to the dismay of Environment minister, Peter Kent.
-If they were to remain as a part of the protocol, Canada would be hit with a $14 billion fine, which would be devastating to their economy, hence the reluctant decision to exit.
+If they were to remain as a part of the protocol, Canadian politicians claimed Canada would be hit with a $14 billion fine, which would be devastating to their economy, hence the reluctant decision to exit.
 As of October 2020, 147 states had accepted the Doha Amendment.
 It entered into force on 31 December 2020, following its acceptance by the mandated minimum of at least 144 states, although the second commitment period ended on the same day.
 Of the 37 parties with binding commitments, 34 had ratified.

 Negotiations were held in the framework of the yearly UNFCCC Climate Change Conferences on measures to be taken after the second commitment period ended in 2020.
 This resulted in the 2015 adoption of the Paris Agreement, which is a separate instrument under the UNFCCC rather than an amendment of the Kyoto Protocol.

-Background

-The view that human activities are likely responsible for most of the observed increase in global mean temperature ("global warming") since the mid-20th century is an accurate reflection of current scientific thinking.
-Human-induced warming of the climate is expected to continue throughout the 21st century and beyond.

-The Intergovernmental Panel on Climate Change (IPCC, 2007) have produced a range of projections of what the future increase in global mean temperature might be.
-The IPCC's projections are "baseline" projections, meaning that they assume no future efforts are made to reduce greenhouse gas emissions.
-The IPCC projections cover the time period from the beginning of the 21st century to the end of the 21st century.
-The "likely" range (as assessed to have a greater than 66% probability of being correct, based on the IPCC's expert judgment) is a projected increase in global mean temperature over the 21st century of between 1.1 and 6.4 °C.

-The range in temperature projections partly reflects different projections of future greenhouse gas emissions.
-Different projections contain different assumptions of future social and economic development (economic growth, population level, energy policies), which in turn affects projections of future greenhouse gas (GHG) emissions.
-The range also reflects uncertainty in the response of the climate system to past and future GHG emissions (measured by the climate sensitivity).